Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

 ### Loading Data into Snowflake

-The data we will be using is demo data for a fictious retailer called Plugs Electronics.
+The data we will be using is demo data for a fictitious retailer called Plugs Electronics.
 This data has been exported and pre-staged for you in an AWS S3 bucket in the US-East (Northern Virginia) region.
 The data is in a CSV format, and includes transaction data like order numbers, product names and prices, as well as customer information.
 This data set is just under 4 million rows.

 1. <strong> <p>CREATE FILE FORMAT IF NOT EXISTS SIGMA_CSV<br>
    TYPE = CSV<br>